Areas / Towns & cities / Mountain Ash · town guide

 Prices by property type

-Median sold price by type across Mountain Ash.
+Median sold price and share of the market, by type, across Mountain Ash.

 TypeMedian£/m²Sales